alexandre033/currency_converter/README.md

 This project is made by AB with the help of Fixer.io Made with React.

-You can find the project to https://alexandre033.github.io/currency_converter/
+The project is no longer available in your browser due to fixer.io policy change